Friday, September 27, 2013

 So why do I give my art career any less commitment?
 Sticking with something just until I'm bored, never lets me truly accomplish anything.
 I don't want to look back on my life and see a lot of false starts and half finished projects.
 I want to be able to look at my life and say, "I DID this, I DID that."
 Not, "I thought about doing this, or I started doing that, but you know…"

-you can inspire your friend to be challenged along with you!
+Don't forget you snag your nifty challenge badge so you can inspire your friend to be challenged along with you! |

 So this week I encourage you to ignore your emotions and keep going.
 Wether you were thinking about throwing in the towel on your creative career because it just doesn't seem to be working out, or you just can't seem to find the energy or motivation to finish that project you've had sitting in the closet for a month now.
 Choose passion.
 Choose to live a life you can look back on and say, "That was me!
 I DID that!"